Anahkiasen/isaac-mod-manager/README.md

 ## Roadmap

 - Find a way to make the app extract the resources itself instead of asking the user to do it.
-- Ability to install/uninstall a mod in particular
 - Add some tests
 - Ensure it works when run in Ubuntu for Windows